 Students in 3rd-8th grade are subject to all rules of the School Discipline Cycle.
-Students in preschool through 2nd grade are not subject to Minor Violations.
-Students in preschool through 2nd grade are subject to Major Violations but will not be responsible for completing Behavior Reflection Sessions.
+Students in preschool through 2rd grade are not subject to Minor or Major Violations.
+After First Reconciliation 2rd graders will be subject to Minor and Major Violations.
 Parents may be asked to partner in improving student behavior.